 - A person under age 26 who is not the subscriber's (or the subscriber's spouse's) child but who qualifies as a dependent of the subscriber under the Internal Revenue Code.
-When the dependent loses his or her dependent status under the Internal Revenue Code, that dependent will continue to be eligible as a dependent for coverage in this health plan under the subscriber's individual contract for two years after the end of the calendar year in which he or she last qualified as a dependent under the Internal Revenue Code or until the dependent turns age 26, whichever comes first. - A child recognized under a Qualified Medical Child Support Order as having the right to enroll for health care coverage. - A disabled dependent child age 26 or older.
-A dependent child who is mentally or physically incapable of earning his or her own living and who is enrolled under the subscriber's individual contract will continue to be covered after he or she would otherwise lose dependent eligibility under the subscriber's individual contract, so long as the child continues to be mentally or physically incapable of earning his or her own living.
+When the dependent loses their dependent status under the Internal Revenue Code, that dependent will continue to be eligible as a dependent for coverage in this health plan under the subscriber's individual contract for two years after the end of the calendar year in which they last qualified as a dependent under the Internal Revenue Code or until the dependent turns age 26, whichever comes first. - A child recognized under a Qualified Medical Child Support Order as having the right to enroll for health care coverage. - A disabled dependent child age 26 or older.
+A dependent child who is mentally or physically incapable of earning their own living and who is enrolled under the subscriber's individual contract will continue to be covered after they would otherwise lose dependent eligibility under the subscriber's individual contract, so long as the child continues to be mentally or physically incapable of earning their own living.
 In this case, the subscriber must make arrangements with Blue Cross Blue Shield HMO Blue not more than 30 days after the date the child would normally lose eligibility.
 Also, Blue Cross Blue Shield HMO Blue must be given any medical or other information that it may need to determine if the child can maintain coverage in this health plan under the subscriber's individual contract.
 From time to time, Blue Cross Blue Shield HMO Blue may conduct reviews that will require a statement from the attending physician.
 This is to confirm that the child is still an eligible disabled dependent child.